How to Use Text

 the article.
 Look for a "share" link and a "copy link" menu selection, or their equivalent.

-Another useful web site is the Libraries' proxy link creation tool here.
+The UNT library has a useful "Click to Count" proxy link creation tool.
 The tool will check your link and tell you if it will work for both on-campus and

 off-campus students.
 If instructors need any help creating a link, reach out to your subject librarian here.